alapo/thesisUC/README.md

 There are many ways to go about this but here is a general setup which you can modify to your needs.
 In my project files I have (at the very least) the following folders
 - raw
+   - *contains the original data which I never touch.
+If I ever need to go back to it I will make a copy and store it in "data".*
 - data
     - tables
 - images
+   - *The "images" folder should be self explanatory.
+For beginners you can run your MATLAB scripts and save the images in this directory but be aware that RStudio can also produce graphs.*
 - styles

-"raw" contains the original data which I never touch.
-If I ever need to go back to it I will make a copy and store it in "data".

-The "images" folder should be self explanatory.
-For beginners you can run your MATLAB scripts and save the images in this directory but be aware that RStudio can also produce graphs.
+   - *Contains files that will "style" the document.*

 We will be referencing both the `tables` and `images` folders when we write our document.